 Mountain Bike Trails

 Just because there are no mountains in South Florida doesn’t mean you can’t go mountain biking.
-You can, at both Markham (10 miles) and Quiet Waters (7.1 miles) parks, which have trails maintained by volunteer groups that are members of the International Mountain Bicycling Association.
+You can, at both Markham (14 miles) and Quiet Waters (7.1 miles) parks, which have trails maintained by volunteer groups that are members of the International Mountain Bicycling Association.
 These groups organized a major cleanup and rebuilding effort after Hurricane Wilma and continue to maintain the trails on a regular basis.
 Markham Park also has a roughly four-mile trail specifically for off-road, hand-powered recumbent bikes, commonly used by wheelchair users.
 This trail can accommodate bikes that are lower to the ground and often characterized by one wheel in front and two wheels behind.
 This trail is also open to children, first-time mountain bikers, and anyone else who may be uncertain if they're ready for the park's more rugged 10 miles of mountain bike trails.

-Brian Piccolo Park also has a bicycle racing facility called a velodrome.
+Brian Piccolo Park has a bicycle-racing facility called a velodrome.
 There's also a road course at Piccolo for bikers and skaters.

 Our skate park at Brian Piccolo offers sessions for BMX bicycles only.
 The session from 5:30 to 7:30 p.m. on Sundays is for BMX bikers, as well as sessions from 7:45 to 9:45 p.m. on Mondays, Tuesdays, and Thursdays.
 Call Brian Piccolo at 954-357-5160 (after 3 p.m.) for more information.

 Bicycle rentals are available at Quiet Waters Park and C.B.
 Smith Park from 10 a.m. to 6 p.m. on weekends and holidays during Standard Time, and 10 a.m. to 7:30 p.m. during Daylight Saving Time.
 Bicycle rentals at T.Y.
 Park are available from noon to 4 p.m. on weekends but are not available to rent on holidays.
 A junior one-seat bike rents for $15 per hour, while a limo two-seater rents for $25 per hour.
 Deposit required.
 Helmets required for ages 16 and under.